Pandanaax/wise-energy/README.md

-Wise Energy — Solar ROI Simulator
+Wise Energy --- Solar ROI Simulator

 A small Next.js app to estimate the return on investment (ROI) of a residential solar system.
-Adjust a few inputs (system size, efficiency, prices, loan…) and see production, savings, feed-in revenue, payback time, and a 10-year cashflow — updated live.
+Adjust a few inputs (system size, efficiency, prices, loan...) and see production, savings, feed-in revenue, payback time, and a 10-year cashflow --- updated live.

-ROI = Return on Investment — how long it takes for the system to pay for itself and how much it earns over time.
+ROI = Return on Investment --- how long it takes for the system to pay for itself and how much it earns over time.

 Features